 for updated look.

-All repaired ETAs are bench tested and link to test video showing values are emailed
+All repaired ETAs are bench tested and link to test video is emailed to customer

 If you experience problems with your throttle body contact me and I will be able

 to repair your ETA.
 New ETAs cost $1200-$2400 each at the dealer.
 And it doesn’t